-The African American Studies minor provides an introduction to the study of African Americans and African-descended peoples worldwide.
-Given the world-shaping impact of slavery and colonialism, the minor is focused also on the cultural and intellectual products produced by Black peoples globally.
+The African American & Black Diaspora Studies major and minor provide an introduction to the study of African Americans and African-descended peoples worldwide.
+Given the world-shaping impact of slavery and colonialism, the major is focused also on the cultural and intellectual products produced by Black peoples globally.
 Courses are designed to make students aware of a myriad of approaches to this material as well as a wide range of cultural products and social and historical experiences.
-We are, however, ultimately geared towards a balance between critical thinking and practical applications.
-Our goal is to prepare students to be leaders in a world increasingly complicated by issues such as race, culture, gender and immigration as they intersect with the experiences of Black peoples.
+We are, however, ultimately geared towards a balance between critical thinking and practical applications as our goal is to prepare students to be leaders in a world increasingly complicated by issues such as race, culture, gender and immigration as they intersect with the experiences of Black peoples.

-Though we have grown exponentially in the last few years, our Program features focused mentoring and regular engagement with faculty.
-We regularly host or co-host world class writers, artists, scholars, activists and cultural/political figures and present conferences, symposia and workshops.
-These events introduce students to ground zero work and cutting-edge ideas while providing opportunities for networking.
-They also involve students directly in planning and helping shape their own experiences of learning.
-Also, there are academic outings that take students throughout Boston and beyond, from the Black Heritage Trail, the Museum of Science, and Huntington Theatre productions to exhibitions and installations of African American art in Western Massachusetts.
-We also have an annual Spring Break in Cuba course that allows students to spend a week studying the arts and culture in Cuba for academic credit.
-In our social gatherings connections are made and friendships formed while ideas and opinions are encouraged and challenged.
-Most important, students learn that a Minor in African American Studies is nothing less than a rigorous and exciting intellectual pathway with eminently practical professional and cultural manifestations.
+Our program sponsors paid internships and hosts academic initiatives outside the classroom that take students to places throughout Boston and beyond, from the Black Heritage Trail, the Museum of Science, and Huntington Theatre productions to exhibitions and installations of African American art in Western Massachusetts.
+Prof Birenbaum Quintero leads the annual Spring Break in Cuba study abroad course that allows students to spend a week studying the arts and culture in Cuba for academic credit.
+We also regularly host social gatherings for Majors and Minors where connections are made and friendships formed while ideas and opinions are encouraged and challenged.